george-hawkins/photosphere/README.md

 Viewing photospheres
 --------------------

 It took me a while to work out how to embed a photosphere properly in a web page such that you can interact with it.
 Eventually, I found this [page](https://ourcodeworld.com/articles/read/843/top-7-best-360-degrees-equirectangular-image-viewer-javascript-plugins) from Carlos Delgado that has lots of good pointers.

-In particular these ones looked interesting:
+In particular, these ones looked interesting:

 * Equilinear panorama [demo](https://threejs.org/examples/#webgl_panorama_equirectangular) in Three.js
 * [Pannellum](https://pannellum.org/documentation/examples/simple-example/)